rickjacobo/asap-log/README.md

 ````
 git clone https://github.com/rickjacobo/asapLog
 ````
-* If you don't already have a Microsoft SQL encvironment run Start-SQLContainer.ps1 setup wizard
+* If you don't already have a Microsoft SQL encvironment run Start-SQLContainer.ps1 setup wizard (MUST BE RUN FROM MODULE DIRECTORY)
 ````
 ./Start-SQLContainer.ps1
 ````